Extending ConceptsTrimmed Mean To find the 10% trimmed mean of a ... | Channels for Pearson+

 Trimmed Mean

-The trimmed mean is a statistical measure that reduces the influence of outliers by removing a specified percentage of the lowest and highest values from a data set before calculating the mean.
-For example, in a 10% trimmed mean, the lowest 10% and highest 10% of data points are discarded, allowing for a more robust average that better represents the central tendency of the remaining data.
+A trimmed mean is a statistical measure that involves removing a specified percentage of the lowest and highest values from a data set before calculating the mean.
+This approach helps to reduce the influence of outliers or extreme values, providing a more robust central tendency measure that better represents the majority of the data.

 Recommended video: